Wind power generally refers to the use of the wind to generate

 The following factors determine the economic viability of wind power projects:

-- The height of the tower and length of the blades
+- The height of the tower and the length of the blades.

-- he size of the wind farm—fixed costs measured in $/kWh generally decrease as projects grow is size i.e. over 50 MW.
+- he size of the wind farm—fixed costs measured in $/kWh generally decrease as projects grow in size.

 - Transmission market constraints.